MetaCell/pygeppetto-django/README.md

 This is enought to load a basic geppetto canvas (geppetto.vm template).

 Mapping (Controller) between url and python method is defined in routing.py.
-This file will be referenced from the main application.
+You have to import `application` variable into main application and define GEPPETTO_WEBSOCKET_URL in setting in settings.
 See https://github.com/MetaCell/pygeppetto-django/readme.

 **Load main view**